jkglasbrenner/ansible-role-environment-modules/README.md

 [![Build Status](https://travis-ci.org/jkglasbrenner/ansible-role-environment-modules.svg?branch=master)](https://travis-ci.org/jkglasbrenner/ansible-role-environment-modules)

-Compiles and installs [environment modules](http://modules.sourceforge.net/) from source.
+Compiles and installs [environment modules](http://modules.sourceforge.net/) from source on Debian-based and RedHat-based Linux distributions.
 Environment modules are used for dynamic modification of a user's environment via modulefiles and is typically installed on HPC clusters.

 ## Requirements